AWS Lambda Base64 Encoded Request Body/Response Body

 Table of Contents

-Some guides advice user set */*
+Some guides suggest setting */*

 Example repo